-- b.
-Alleged or suspected criminal activity by a client resulting in a case number being assigned by law enforcement, being taken into custody by law enforcement or, for juveniles, detainment in a juvenile correctional facility. - c.
-Alleged or suspected criminal activity perpetrated against a client. - d.
-Awareness that a client or the client's legal representative are contemplating permanent sterilization procedures. - e.
-Client-to-client abuse as defined in RCW 74.34.035: - 1) Injuries (e.g. bruising, such as bruises or scratches, etc.) that appear on the back, face, head, neck, chest, breasts, groin, inner thigh, buttock, genital, or anal areas; - 2) Fractures; - 3) Choking attempts; - 4) Patterns of physical assault between the same vulnerable adults or involving the same vulnerable adults; or - 5) If there is reasonable cause to believe that an act has caused fear of imminent harm. - f.
-Hospital or nursing facility admission not otherwise defined. - g.
-Injuries: - 1) Resulting from the use of restrictive procedures or physical intervention techniques; - 2) When there is reason to suspect the injury is the result of abuse or neglect; - 3) That are serious and require professional medical attention; or - 4) Injuries of unknown origin when the injury raises suspicions of possible abuse or neglect due to: - a) The extent of the injury;
+- 6) All injuries to a client resulting from the use of restrictive procedures or physical intervention techniques. - 7) Serious injuries of known cause, not otherwise defined, that require medical treatment beyond first aid. - 8) Hospital or nursing facility admission not otherwise defined. - 9) Client-to-client abuse as defined in RCW 74.34.035, which includes: - a) An injury (e.g. bruising, such as bruises or scratches, etc.) that appears on the back, face, head, neck, chest, breasts, groin, inner thigh, buttock, genital, or anal areas; - b) A fracture; - c) A choking attempt; - d) Patterns of physical assault between the same vulnerable adults or involving the same vulnerable adults; or - e) If there is reasonable cause to believe that an act has caused fear of imminent harm. - 10) Restrictive procedures implemented under emergency guidelines that are not described in an approved Positive Behavior Support Plan (PBSP), as described in DDA Policy 5.15, Use of Restrictive Procedures or DDA Policy 5.17, Physical Intervention Techniques. - 11) Serious treatment or court order violations including: - a) Court-ordered conditions of release; and - b) Community Protection Program treatment violations. - 12) Suicide threats or attempts with the intent to take one's own life by someone with the capacity to do so. - 13) Injuries of unknown origin when the injury raises suspicions of possible abuse or neglect due to: - a) The extent of the injury;